openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

 # DefaultQuantization Algorithm {#pot_compression_algorithms_quantization_default_README}

-DefaultQuantization Algorithm was designed to perform fast and (in many cases) accurate quantization.
-It does not have any control of accuracy metric but provides a lot of options that can be used to improve it.
+The DefaultQuantization Algorithm is designed to perform fast and accurate quantization.
+It does not offer direct control over the accuracy metric itself but provides many options that can be used to improve it.

 ## Parameters
 DefaultQuantization Algorithm has mandatory and optional parameters.
 For more details on how to use these parameters, refer to [Best Practices](@ref pot_docs_BestPractices) article.
 Below is an example of the DefaultQuantization method and its parameters: